battlequestAAA/project-make-online-fps-game/README.md

   [This is NOT the games website it is just a place holder for the website template i was messing around with like 2 years ago](https://github.com/battlequestAAA/Website-files)

 # Project Map
-  Will make and update on here by the end of Wednesday.
+  Will make and update on here by the end of Wednesday if i can be bothered to make it.

 # Insperations
   I will also update this later as i am currently at work :D